brianwilliams42/dwrbattlesim/README.md

 - Computes experience gained, average battle duration, and XP per minute.
 - Repeated fight mode chains battles until the hero dies, allowing healing between fights and reporting total XP per life, XP per minute, enemies defeated, and MP used per fight, with a configurable 30-frame pause between battles.
 - Browser interface for quick experimentation and a CLI example.
 - Web UI includes preset enemy selector with stats and an option to override them; enemy HP is randomized each fight between 75% and 100% of its listed maximum.
-Timing values default to the NES speeds but can be tweaked in a hidden advanced section.
+Timing values default to the NES and Standard Flag speeds but can be tweaked in a hidden advanced section.

 ## Usage
 ### Browser